ashleigh090990/to-do-list-with-ruby-on-rails/README.md

 Aims to improve app:
 --------------------

+[ ] Click and drag reordering of tasks
-[ ] Header navigation bar/images to improve look
+[ ] Give tasks 'levels' depending on priority/urgency of task [ ] Header navigation bar/images to improve look
 [ ] CMS
+[ ] Categorise tasks (such as banking/work)
 [ ] Add content translation in italian
 [ ] Ability to add details to tasks
 [ ] Ability to add attachments to tasks